 History of American Staffordshire terrier

-The American Staffordshire Terrier originated from a cross between bulldogs and terriers and was initially bred for bull baiting and dog fighting.
-After dog fighting was banned in the United States in 1900, two strains of these dogs were developed, a show strain and a non-show strain.
-The American Staffordshire Terriers ancestor, the bull and terrier were first bred in the 19 century in Birmingham.
+The American Staffordshire Terrier originated from a cross between bulldogs and terriers, and initially, this bred for bull-baiting and dogfighting.
+After dogfighting, he banned in the United States in 1900; two strains of these dogs developed, a show strain and a non-show strain.
+The American Staffordshire Terriers ancestor, the bull and terrier, were first bred in the 19 century in Birmingham.

 Origin: The United States of America

 These dogs began to find their way into America as early as 1850.
-It became a new breed and was recognized by the United Kennel Club on 10 February 1898, with the name American Pit Bull Terrier.
-The American Staffordshire Terrier was recognized by the AKC in 1936.
-Some of the American Staffordshire Terriers talents are a watchdog, guarding, police work, weight pulling and agility.
-The name of the breed was revised January 1, 1969, to American Staffordshire Terrier; breeders in the United States of America had developed a variety which was heavier in weight than the Staffordshire Bull Terrier of England.
+It became a new breed and was recognized by the United Kennel Club on February 10, 1898, with American Pit Bull Terrier’s name.
+The AKC recognized the American Staffordshire Terrier in 1936.
+Some of the American Staffordshire Terriers’ talents are a watchdog, guarding, police work, weight pulling, and agility.
+The name of the breed revise on January 1, 1969; American Staffordshire Terrier breeders in the United States of America had developed a variety that was heavier in weight than the Staffordshire Bull Terrier of England.

 Different names or Types